Skip to content

 2. Click on Generate Access Token option

-3. Copy the generated Docker ID and access token
+3. Copy the generated Docker ID and access token to a safe place as we will need it for the Deploy NAI section.

 Warning